shakfu/py-js/README.md

             code <expr|stmt>     : eval/exec/import python code (see above)
             execfile <path>      : python 'execfile' semantics
             exec <stmnt>         : python 'exec' semantics
+            eval <expression>    : python 'eval' semantics

+        in-code
+            eval_to_json <expr>  : python 'eval' returns json

 ```

 ## Overview

-`py/js`, started out as an attempt (during a covid-19 lockdown), to get a basic python3 external for max, and then evolved into a flexible framework for using python3 in max.
+`py/js`, started out as an attempt (during a covid-19 lockdown), to get a develop a basic python3 external for max, and then evolved into a more ambitious framework for using python3 in max.

 There are two implementation 'flavours':

 1. The `py` external provides a minimal, high level two-way interface between max and python in a way that feels natural to both languages.

 2. The `pyjs` max jsextension  provides a `PyJS` class for the `js` object, which makes available a python intepreter which works nicely with javascript code.
-This 'flavour' is new, and still under development, so documentation will be minimal.
-The
+This 'flavour' is newer, and less documented.

 In addition there are essentially 3 deployment variations:

-1. `py` external or `pyjs` jsextension which links to a system installed python (homebrew, builtin python, or custom system installed.)
-This has the benefit of re-using your existing libraries.
+1. `py` external or `pyjs` jsextension which links to a system installed python (homebrew and built from source).
+This has the benefit of re-using your existing python modules.
 This is the default option.

-2. `py` external or `pyjs` jsextension in a Max package: in this variation, a dedicated python distribution (zipped or otherwise is placed in the `support` folder of the `py/js` package (or any other package) is linked to the `py` external or `pyjs` extension (or both).
+2. `py` external or `pyjs` jsextension in a Max package: in this variation, a dedicated python distribution (zipped or otherwise is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
 This can possibly make it usable in standalones (untested).

 3. `py` external or `pyjs` jsextension as a container for a python distribution.
 In this variation, a whole python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can makes it very portable and usable in standalones.